MattRuhlin/artguessr/README.md

-# ArtGuessr
+# MetGuessr

-A GeoGuessr-style game for art lovers!
-Test your knowledge of art history by guessing where famous artworks were created.
+A GeoGuessr-style game but for art objects from the Met's collection!

-## How to Play

-1. Look at the artwork displayed on the left
-2. Click on the world map where you think the artwork was created
-3. Get points based on how close your guess is to the actual location
-4. Play 5 rounds and try to achieve the highest score possible!
+Locations are normalized to the center of a country.

 ## Features